Emma MacBeath M.Ed, MSM

 Emma is the founder and owner of Emma’s Family Treasures in the Seattle, Washington area.

-As a child, watching her mother, aunt and grandparents do family research, she caught the genealogy bug over 30 years ago.
-For her, looking for clues to research questions has been like reading one incredible mystery novel after another!
-After teaching school for over a decade, she realized that both research and writing were her true passions and calling.
+As a child, watching my mother, aunt and grandparents do family research, I caught the genealogy bug very early.
+For me, looking for clues to research questions has been like reading one incredible mystery novel after another!
+After teaching school for over a decade, I realized that both research and writing were my true passions and calling.

-Emma has experience researching throughout the United States using a large variety of records, repositories and methods.
-Once she caught the DNA bug, Emma began to incorporate its use in her research using various programs for chromosome mapping and matching.
+I have over 30 years of experience researching throughout the United States using a large variety of records, repositories and methods.
+Once I caught the DNA bug, I began to incorporate its use in research using various programs for chromosome mapping and matching.

 Only the highest standards of research and sound sources are used in every step of the research process.

 - International Society of Genetic Genealogy

 - Master of Education, Master of Business Management, Bachelor of Science-Elementary Education, Minor in French